termpaint/termpaint/doc/measuring.rst

 able to cover these special cases.

-Currently it supports single cell characters, double cell characters (like Japanese characters and some emoji) and zero width combinding characters.
+Currently it supports single cell characters, double cell characters (like Japanese characters and some emoji) and zero width combining characters.

-Logically text strings are seperated into clusters.
+Logically text strings are separated into clusters.
 Each cluster is a unit that is displayed as one unbreakable symbol.
 A cluster has a width in cells, a width in codepoints and a width in code units (bytes for utf-8, 16bit words for utf-16).

 A simple example to measure the first cluster in a utf-16 string looks like this ::

-  termpaint_text_measurement *tm = termpaint_text_measurement_new(p->surface);
+  termpaint_text_measurement *tm = termpaint_text_measurement_new(surface);
   termpaint_text_measurement_set_limit_clusters(tm, 1);
   termpaint_text_measurement_feed_utf16(tm, data, size, true);
   int codePoints = termpaint_text_measurement_last_codepoints(tm);